 All teachers are responsible for the planning, assessment, recording and reporting of science, supported by the subject leader.
-In Years 1-6, each unit of learning begins with a mind map where children will add branches to express what they already know about the topic.
-Each lesson thereafter is started with a quick 'recap' to assess the children's knowledge from the previous lesson.
-This will be live marked so misconceptions can be addressed instantly.
-Class teacher's will keep a record of children working below, at expected or exceeding.
-Data is updated termly on the school's assessment tracker 'Aspire'.
-Teacher assessments are also carried out as part of everyday classroom activity and is a continuous process.
+In Year 1-6, each unit of work is preceded by a 'Quick Quiz' which allows the teacher to assess the children's level of science understanding of each topic rather than their reading ability.
+Once completed, the teacher will determine whether the pupil is working at, below or above ARE according to their score.
+A record of who is at 'emerging', 'expected' and 'exceeding' stages is kept and updated termly on target tracker.
+Teacher assessments are also carried out as part of every classroom activity and is a continuous process.
 Such assessments/observations include:

-- Talking to pupils and asking questions

-- Discussing pupils' work with them
+- Talking to pupils and asking questions Discussing pupils' work with them Marking work against the learning objective Specific assignments for individual pupils

-- Live marking

-- > Specific assignments for individual pupils

 - Observing practical tasks and activities

 - Pupils' self-evaluation of their work